powergama/powergama/README.md

 These pipelines are defined:

 1. Build: Building and testing on multiple OS and python versions.
 Triggered on any push to GitHub.
+2. Release: Create a release.
+Triggered when a version tag v* is created.
+3. Publish: Publish to PyPI.
+Triggered when a release is published

 ## Contribute to the code
 You are welcome to contribute to the improvement of the code.